 8. “Guardian” by Alan Brennert/Jose Garcia-Lopez (Batman: Gotham Knights #10, Part 2/Batman: Black & White) Dec.
 2000

 Batman meets the semi-retired original Green Lantern Alan Scott in this Batman: Black & White tale.
-Alan Scott was not only the original defender of Gotham City in the 40s, 50s, and 60s, but also one of Bruce’s childhood heroes.
+Alan Scott was not only the original defender of Gotham City from the 1940s into the 1970s, but also one of Bruce’s favorite childhood heroes.

 2H.
 “Batman Year One” (continued) by Frank Miller/David Mazzucchelli (Batman #407) 1987